RichardLee0211/test/testOpenCV/README.md

-I don't even remember when I started this fold
+I don't even remember when I started this fold. for me, right now, data analysis is more important and design pattern is another topic to study. learning this topic for fun.

 log
 ================================================================================